Home Blog Advice Should I Play High School or Club Soccer?

 Additionally, playing on a club team can help you get noticed by college coaches who may not have the opportunity to attend high school games.

 Many club organizations have tight relationships with nearby colleges.
-This alone can help a player get recruited by a DIII, DII or DI school.
+This alone can help a player get recruited by DI, DII, and DIII colleges.

 Specialized Coaching & Training